aurelianammon/dance-performance/README.md

 # Interactive Dance Installation

-The following image shows how the installation was implemented in the final performance.
+The following image shows how the installation was implemented in the final performance at Rote Fabrik.
 The projection as well as the motion tracking sensor were attatched to the ceiling.
-While the dancers were moveing trough the active space, they would create there personal space of light.
+While the dancers were moving trough the active space, they would create there personal space of light.
 A collapsing light trail.
 The image is from [Saar Magals](http://www.saarmagal.com) website.
 If wished, this is also a good source for more detailed information about the performance.

 ![Impression Image](/images/installation_in_the_performance.jpg)